dobin/ffw/docs/tutorial-sample-project.md

 ## Configure fuzzer

 Edit `fuzzing.py`.
 Specify the path to the binary, and how to give the port number as parameter.
-Note that the existing `config.py` is already prepared, but it should look like this:
+Note that the existing `config.py` is already prepared - it should look like this:
 ```
 {
     "name": "vulnserver 1",